jnthntena/stockx-api-auth/README.md

    pip install -r requirements.txt
    ```

-3. Generate the required SSL certificate and key files:
+3. SSL certificate and key files:
+- The process of generating the required SSL certificate (`cert.pem`) and key (`key.pem`) is **automated** by this utility.
+You don't need to manually generate these files unless you prefer to do so.
+If you do want to manually create the SSL files, you can use the following command:
    ```bash
    openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout key.pem -out cert.pem
    ```